polygoat/natex-py/README.md

 ```

 Calling the `natex()` function returns a `NatEx` instance.
 See [Methods] for a more detailed description.
-Just as the `re.Match` returning methods provided by Python's built-in `re` package, NatEx' equivalents will return a `natex.Match` object containing a `span` and a `match` property referring to position and substring of the utterance respectively.
+Just as the `re.Match` returning methods provided by Python's built-in `re` package, NatEx' equivalents will return a `natex.Match` object containing a `span` and a `match` property referring to position and substring of the sentence respectively.

 ### Configuration
 You can set the **processing language** of NatEx using the second parameter `language_code` (defaults to 'en').